bggardner/canopen-vhdl/README.md

 # canopen-vhdl
-A lightweight CANopen controller in VHDL
+A lightweight CANopen controller in VHDL.

 ## eds2vhdl.py
 Generates a VHDL file from a CANopen Electronic Data Sheet (EDS).  `eds2vhdl.py -h` for usage.
+Requires at least Python 3.12.

 ### Names and Ports